kubernetes-retired/service-catalog/docs/v1/use-cases.md

 * Who can see which Service ServiceInstances?
 (TODO: Include scope?
 Global/Namespaced)
 * The Service Catalog should contain Services and not Service ServiceInstances

-### Registering a Service ServiceBroker with the Service Catalog
+### Registering a Service Broker with the Service Catalog

-A User must register each Service ServiceBroker with the Service Catalog to advertise the Services it offers in the Service Catalog.
-After the Service ServiceBroker has been registered with the Service Catalog, the Service Controller makes a call to the Service ServiceBroker's `/v2/catalog` endpoint.
-The Service ServiceBroker returns a list of Services offered by that broker.
+A User must register each Service Broker with the Service Catalog to advertise the Services it offers in the Service Catalog.
+After the Service Broker has been registered with the Service Catalog, the Service Controller makes a call to the Service Broker's `/v2/catalog` endpoint.
+The Service Broker returns a list of Services offered by that broker.
 Each Service has a set of plans that differentiate the tiers of that Service.

-### Updating a Service ServiceBroker
+### Updating a Service Broker

 ServiceBroker operators make changes to the services their brokers offer.
 To refresh the services a broker offers, the Service Controller should re-list the